Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Utility-Based Structure Learning

 \section{Utility-Based Structure Learning}

-This section introduces our structure learning pipeline, SPECTRUM (Structural Pattern Extraction and Cheap Tuning of Rules based on Utility Measure), Algorithm~\ref{alg:pipeline}.
-In summary, SPECTRUM begins by mining patterns, then checks each mined pattern whether it is a pattern of a ``useful'' rule, and finally sorts the useful rules in a greedy fashion.
+This section describes the full framework.
+In summary, SPECTRUM (Structural Pattern Extraction and Cheap Tuning of Rules based on Utility Measure), Algorithm~\ref{alg:pipeline}, first mines patterns, then checks each pattern whether it is a pattern of a ``useful'' rule, and finally greedily sorts the rules by utility.